Mardi Gras Indians: Cultural preservation

 The Mardi Gras Indians traditions are considered a unique artform and ritual which represents New Orleans' Black culture.
 Curators are preserving the history of Mardi Gras Indians by displaying and storing their elaborate suits in museums.
 To preserve the suits, curators work with the makers to prevent damage.

 The Historic New Orleans Collections Museum has partnered with the city's Black arts community to preserve their culture.
 Curator Loren Brown says of the process:

 These suits are not just pretty costumes; as many practitioners have stated, they also hold a deeper spiritual significance, and so we must consider a respectful way to care for them.
 For instance, when repairs are necessary, it may be best to have the original maker or a member of the maker's tribe perform the work instead of a textile conservator.

 Tribes

 Mardi Gras Indians organize in groups known as "tribes" (or "gangs").
 Typically, they identify by tribe names, rather than as "Mardi Gras Indians" or "Black Masking Indians".
 Scholars have described the Mardi Gras Indian tribes as spiritual secret societies, mutual-aid organizations, and social clubs.
 Group names are influenced by street names, ancestry and important cultural figures.
-For example, some Black Americans in New Orleans descend from Senegalese or Mandinka people in West Africa; others have some Native American ancestry.
+The Transatlantic Slave Trade introduced West Africans to Native Americans, for example, some Black Americans descend from Senegalese or Mandinka people in West Africa; and once in America those interactions caused some to have Native American ancestry.
 Tribes with Seminole in their name reflect stories of enslaved people who escaped slavery and found refuge in the Seminole Nation.
 Plains Indian names may be inspired by depictions of Native Americans in popular culture.
 During parades, some tribes are identified by their masks.